St. Bega's Church

 St John’s Church , nearer the village, was built in 1878.

-The Church is used for services at least twice each month.
-It also has a large number of weddings and baptisms.
-Always open, it is widely visited by people from all over the world.
+Until April 2020, the Church was used for Sunday services once a month, but to enable people still to visit and to use it for private prayer, no services are taking place.
+It also has hosted a large number of weddings and baptisms, and it is widely visited by people from all over the world.
 Most come on foot, often from a considerable distance.
-A children’s corner provides for younger visitors.

 In the Church are Bibles in 28 languages (at last count, we get extra ones from time to time) to make overseas visitors feel at home.
 A well supported charity box helps support charities in developing countries.